 Orientation in space is essential for all living organisms.
 Human orientation depends on signal difference between pairs of sensing organs, and locomotion is as important for orientation.
-In contrast to common knowledge which accredits orientation to sight, sound is very important for spatial orientation and is in current designs not exploited for this purpose.
+In contrast to common knowledge which accredits orientation to sight, sound is very important for spatial orientation.